python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   from typing import Union, Any, Optional, TYPE_CHECKING, cast, reveal_type
+   from typing import Union, Any, Optional, TYPE_CHECKING, cast

    # To find out what type mypy infers for an expression anywhere in
    # your program, wrap it in reveal_type().
 Mypy will print an error
-   # message with the type; remove it again before running the code.
+   # message with the type; remove it again before running the code, or
+   # import reveal_type from typing_extensions or typing (on Python 3.11 and newer)
    reveal_type(1)  # Revealed type is "builtins.int"

    # If you initialize a variable with an empty container or "None"